 Airline Perks.
 As you log thousands of miles on one airline, your frequent flyer mileage add up, bringing you the perks that come along with a huge bank of airline miles.

-All flights must be booked before departure.
+In some cases, all flights must be booked before departure.
 Therefore, you must know your entire itinerary before starting the trip.

 You must start and end in the same country.
 However, you can utilize two cities.
 For example, your first flight could leave from New York City and your final flight can land in Washington DC.